ivanov/vim-ipython/README.rst

 * `ipyqtmacvim`_ - plugin to send commands from MacVim to IPython Qt console (Justin Kitzes)
 * `tslime_ipython`_ - "cell" execution , with cells defined by marks
+* `vipy`_ - used vim-ipython as a starting point and ran with it in a slightly different direction.
+(John David Giese)

 .. _vim-slime: https://github.com/jpalardy/vim-slime